dterletskiy/carpc/.md/how_to_build.md

 </pre>

- - dlt development headers and libraries:
+ - dlt development headers and libraries for development and dlt-daemon and dlt-viewer for collecting traces in future:

 <pre>
-sudo apt install libdlt-dev
+sudo apt install libdlt-dev dlt-daemon dlt-viewer
 </pre>